RamseyInHouse/scut/README.md

 At the top of `docs/dev/assemble/data.yml` is a short guide to writing the YAML that translates into a utility's entry in the documentation.
 (What's YAML?
 [If you skim this you'll understand.](http://www.yaml.org/spec/1.2/spec.html))

 For the SCSS of your example, please follow the conventions established in the other examples (found in `docs/dev/assets/scss/examples/`).
+A couple of points:

-Please stick with the color variables `$eg-muted`, `$eg-light`, and `$eg-dark`, so everything matches.
-If there are rules that you would like to add (in order to make the example look nice) but you don't need to display them (because they have nothing to do with usage of the utility), wrap them in the comments `/* hidden rules */` and `/* end hidden rules */`, followed by a blank line.
+- Please stick with the color variables `$eg-muted`, `$eg-light`, and `$eg-dark`, so everything matches.
+- If there are rules that you would like to add (in order to make the example look nice) but you don't need to display them (because they have nothing to do with usage of the utility), wrap them in the comments `/* hidden rules */` and `/* end hidden rules */`, followed by a blank line.
 Look at the existing example stylesheets and you'll get it.

 A few Grunt tasks will create the test page if you're running `grunt watch`.
 (If you weren't running `grunt watch` when you saved your changes, you can manually run `grunt docsDev` for the same result.)
 Look at `Gruntfile.coffee` for details.